 To fill your prescription, provide your plan membership information, which can be found on your membership card, at the network pharmacy you choose.
-The network pharmacy will automatically bill the plan for our share of your drug cost.
+The network pharmacy will automatically bill the plan for our share of the costs of your drug.
 You will need to pay the pharmacy your share of the cost when you pick up your prescription.